oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

         return WebClient.builder()
                 .filter(oauth)
                 .build();
     }

 }
 ```

-This file, like the corresponding file in the previous client, loads the Okta client registration and packages it in an in-memory client registration repository (`InMemoryReactiveClientRegistrationRepository`).
+Like the corresponding file in the previous client, this file loads the Okta client registration and packages it in an in-memory client registration repository (`InMemoryReactiveClientRegistrationRepository`).
 This repository is specifically a reactive repository suitable for use with the `WebClient` class.
 This is used to build a reactive authorized client manager, which is packaged in an OAuth 2.0 filter that handles the client credentials grant exchange.
-Here the `WebClient` is packaged as a bean with the filter in place and every request that uses this bean will have this filter.
+Here the `WebClient` is packaged as a bean with the filter in place, and every request that uses this bean will have this filter.
 In the previous example, the client credentials exchange was performed explicitly in the command line runner method.

 Update the `DemoApplication` class to match the following.